jbrusey/cogent-house/README.md

    docker compose down
    ```

-The MySQL data is stored in a named Docker volume `dbdata` so that data is
+The MySQL data is stored in the `./dbdata` directory on the host so that data
-preserved between restarts.
+is preserved between restarts.